 While the site is primarily open air, there is a lot of shelter so you will still have a good time in Melbourne’s inclement weather.

 Live entertainment is promised as well as a stage with live acts.
-With two stages, and a big screen, Grazeland will play host to local musicians, roving performers and fun kid zones.
+With two stages, and a big screen, Grazeland will play host to local musicians, roving performers and fun kid zones every weekend.

-There are also a few artisan stalls selling locally produced items, including Australian handmade jewellery from Cuddle The Cat, crystals and essential oils from Mindfulness GraTTitude and nostalgic gifts from Amazing Collectibles among others.
+There are also a few artisan stalls selling locally produced items, including Australian merino scarves, bags and hats from Hatterbox, crystals and essential oils from Mindfulness GraTTitude and nostalgic gifts from Rainbow Lights among others.

 There are also fabulous city views from the site.